 Bárður, who was Dumbsson, sailed from Norway with his men in the 9th century and came ashore in Djúpalón and Dritvík cove.

-He saw the ice on Snæfellsjökull glacier, which hovers over this part of Snæfellsnes.
+He saw the ice on the Snæfellsjökull glacier, which dominates this part of Snæfellsnes.
 Seeing so much ice and snow he called the peninsula Snjófellsnes, but snjór is the term we Icelanders use for snow.

 Here is another photo I love of Mt.
 Stapafell and Arnarstapi.
 You can take many interesting photos of Bárður Snæfellsás with this pyramid-shaped mountain and either make him big or small in comparison to the mountain.

 Bárður Snæfellsás - see how many new buildings there are at Arnarstapi